-Specifically according to the Chilean Fisheries Act fisheries are not closed when below limit biomass for social and economic reasons and also in order to monitor the recovery of the resource according to a recovery plan.
-Recovery implies reductions in fishing mortality at levels below or equal to F{RMS} according to the expected time of recovery established by the Management Committee.
+According to the Chilean Fisheries Act (LGPA) fisheries are not closed when below limits biomass for social and economic reasons and also in order to monitor the recovery of the resource according to a recovery plan.

 A review of the 2013 Act has been undertaken recently.
 A team of international and local fisheries experts assisted the Chilean government with an extensive review of a new fisheries law in a bid to help the administration address public concerns.
 Although the FAO's Ecosystem Approach to Fisheries Management (EAFM) had been declared as a principle, it has not been implemented in practice.
 The review was delivered to Government in October 2016 and now constitutes a basis for ongoing discussion about reforms in the Law.